contrailcirrus/contrail-forecast/docs/specs/forecast-api.md

 ### error handling

-A 422 status code and informative message should be returned if:
+A 400 status code and informative message should be returned if:

 - the provided flight level is not recognized
-- the provided timestamp is malformed
+- the provided time string is malformed
 - the provided aircraft class is not recognized

-A 400 status code and informative message should be returned if:

 - the request is properly formed and interpretable, but the requested resource does not exist

 ### response headers

-The response header must populate the following values to contextualize the response data.
-*Populating these headers is imperative since the behavior of the API is not idempotent given the behavior mentioned above.*

-- `model_run_at` (`<%Y-%m-%dT%H:%M:%S>`): The analysis time of the forecast.
-  This is the same as the [*forecast_reference_time* as defined by CF conventions](https://confluence.ecmwf.int/display/COPSRV/Metadata+recommendations+for+encoding+NetCDF+products+based+on+CF+convention#MetadatarecommendationsforencodingNetCDFproductsbasedonCFconvention-3.3.1Analysistime:theforecastreferencetime).
-- `model_prediction_at` (`<%Y-%m-%dT%H:%M:%S>`): The valid time of the model prediction, i.e. it is the same as the `<ts>` value passed in the API call, and the `time` of the data returned in the gridded netCDF.
-  This is the same as the [*valid time* as defined by CF Conventions](https://confluence.ecmwf.int/display/COPSRV/Metadata+recommendations+for+encoding+NetCDF+products+based+on+CF+convention#MetadatarecommendationsforencodingNetCDFproductsbasedonCFconvention-3.3.3Validtime).
-- `model_forecast_hour` (`<int>`): The difference, in hours, between `model_predicted_at` and `model_run_at`.
-  It represents how far out the meteorological forecast is for a given model output.
-  This is similar to the [*forecast period* as defined by CF Conventions](https://confluence.ecmwf.int/display/COPSRV/Metadata+recommendations+for+encoding+NetCDF+products+based+on+CF+convention#MetadatarecommendationsforencodingNetCDFproductsbasedonCFconvention-3.3.2Forecast:theforecastperiod).
+No custom response headers.

 ### response object